Visa Dispute Monitoring Program

 Consequences of Entering the VDMP

-For merchants whose chargeback problem is considered “excessive,” (i.e. significantly above the Visa chargeback threshold), the enforcement period is 12 months.
-You’re also subject to a $50 per-dispute fee right from the beginning of the enforcement period.
-In both the standard and excessive programs, your acquirer will deduct these fees from your account.
+For merchants whose chargeback problem is considered “excessive,” (i.e., significantly above the Visa chargeback threshold), the enforcement period is 12 months.
+There’s no grace period, either: the $50-per-dispute VDMP fine is in effect right from the start.

 There are also costly review fees to take into account.
 With both the regular and the excessive program, you’re subject to a $25,000 review fee toward the end of your enforcement period.
+Finally, if you’re unable to get your chargeback problem under control by the end of the enforcement period, your bank account may be closed, and you could be blacklisted from getting another merchant account.

 You may exit the VDMP if you manage to bring your chargeback rate below the monthly threshold and keep it there for three consecutive months.
 If you can accomplish this for two months, but then breach the threshold again, you’ll have to start over.
-But, if you manage to successfully exit the program, you are free to conduct business as usual, without the added program restrictions.
+But, if you manage to successfully exit the program, you’re free to conduct business as usual, without the added program restrictions.

-Remember, though: as a part of the VDMP, you’re expected to dedicate substantial effort and resources to get in compliance as quickly as possible.
+As a part of the VDMP, you’re expected to dedicate substantial effort and resources to get in compliance as quickly as possible.
 That’s why, if you’re not able to bring your chargeback rate within a compliant range during the 12-month program period, you may be disqualified from the Visa program entirely.

 If you’re disqualified, you’d be barred from accepting Visa cards entirely.
 You would also likely lose your processing account, as your acquirer would regard you as too much of a liability.
 This could destroy your business.